 Invite children to explore.
 Some preschoolers will make prints with the flowers, pressing them down to make flower shapes on the paper.
 Some preschoolers will use the flowers as they use brushes and make paint strokes on the paper.
 You may even have a child that uses the stem end to paint or make dots.
 All of these ways are appropriate choices.

 Encourage creativity.
 Focus on the process – the doing of the activity.
 The purpose of this type of art activity is exploration.
-Preschoolers can explore the properties of the paint and how they can use the flowers and the paint.
+Painting with preschoolers allows the preschoolers to explore the properties of the paint and how they can use the flowers and the paint.
 The end result is secondary.
 As you talk with preschoolers, focus on what they are doing.
 Ask, “How did you do this?”
 Or say, “Tell me about what you are doing.”

 Enjoy your children’s creativity as you explore flowers this spring.